-Tim Reis delivers practical solutions that help his clients achieve their business goals in today’s technology-enabled business world.
+Tim Reis serves as co-chair of the firm's Corporate Department.
+He delivers practical solutions that help his clients achieve their business goals in today’s technology-enabled business world.
 He possesses a great depth of experience as a member of corporate leadership teams that bought or sold products and services in a broad array of industries, including logistics, wireless communications, telecom, defense contracts, entertainment, business processes, commerce networks, reinsurance and others.

 As general counsel for companies both public (EMS Technologies Inc.) and private (Inmar Inc.), and as in-house counsel for Fortune 100 companies (United Parcel Service Inc. and Manufacturers Hanover Corp.) and a middle-market technology company (EMS Technologies), Mr. Reis’ practice has spanned a broad range of subject matter areas, including mergers and acquisitions, corporate securities, corporate finance and governance, intellectual property licensing, telecommunications, defense contracts, defense security, media and entertainment, reinsurance contracts, environmental compliance, and labor and employment counseling.
-His earlier years also included experience in private practice with Atlanta-based law firms King & Spalding and Morris, Manning & Martin LLP.
-In recent years, Mr. Reis leveraged his deep intellectual property protection and licensing experience to help his son, Tim Reis, Jr., a filmmaker and entertainment media producer (as well as other clients in film, TV and music industries, including a major cable broadcast network), to secure and distribute works of authorship in multinational distribution arrangements and collaboration and services agreements.
+His earlier years also included experience in private practice with an international corporate law firm, often regarded as one of the world's most prestigious, and an award-winning full service firm, both based in Atlanta.
+In recent years, Mr. Reis leveraged his deep intellectual property protection and licensing experience to help his son, a filmmaker and entertainment media producer (as well as other clients in film, TV and music industries, including a major cable broadcast network), to secure and distribute works of authorship in multinational distribution arrangements and collaboration and services agreements.

 Mr. Reis spent the first 16 years of his career as in-house technology and intellectual property counsel with UPS and Manufacturers Hanover, after which he spent three years in private practice before returning to in-house and general counsel roles with EMS Technologies and Inmar.